 Natural Asthma Remedies

-Natural asthma remedies may include treatment such as herbs, dietary supplements, acupuncture, chiropractic, massage therapy, biofeedback, homeopathy, nutrition, and botanicals.
-The problem is there are few research studies on natural therapies.
+Natural asthma remedies may include treatment such as herbs, dietary supplements, acupuncture, chiropractic, massage therapy, homeopathy, nutrition, and botanicals.
+However, there are few research studies on natural therapies to treat asthma.

 For more detail, see WebMD’s article on Natural Asthma Remedies.